mw55309/poRe_docs/04_FASTQ_and_FASTA_Extraction.md

 get_fastq(f5)
 ```

 This returns a list with three fastq datasets, "template", "complement" and "2D".

+If you only have 1D data (as you used a 1D protocol) then the sequence is in the "template" slot

 ### Old format